 If you’re feeling stressed or anxious, be sure to talk about your concerns and feelings with someone you trust.
 And if you’re in a position where you can help others, offer to provide social support or deliver groceries to those who are unable to leave their home.

-When sharing information about COVID-19, make sure it’s accurate to avoid spreading misinformation and help others feel less stressed.
-After catching up, manage anxious thoughts with a self-management strategy such as mindfulness, meditation, art or exercise to manage anxious thoughts.
-Learn more about these strategies from Anxiety Canada.
+When sharing information, make sure it’s accurate to avoid spreading misinformation and help others feel less stressed.
+After catching up, manage anxious thoughts with a self-management strategy such as mindfulness, meditation, art or exercise.

 Thank you for these tips.
 Very helpful.